davzzd/StreamSmart/README.md

-# 🎬 MovieApp - React Native Movie Streaming App
+# 🎬 StreamSmart - A Semantic Search Based Movie Streaming Platform

-A beautiful and feature-rich movie streaming application built with React Native, Expo, and NativeWind.
+A beautiful and feature-rich movie streaming application built with React Native, Expo, and NativeWind. changes to be added: 1. semantic search powered by vector embeddings
+                     2. TV show integration

 ## ✨ Features